Skip to main content

 The historic McMillan Sand Filtration Site, a water purification facility in North Capitol Street, is being redeveloped to become a new urban landmark.
 The 25-acre site will turn into new residences, retail, restaurants, a public park, a community center and healthcare and research centers by 2027.
 The plans intend to preserve historical features of the water filtration facility and aim to obtain LEED Gold certification for Neighborhood Development.

 The Wharf continues to add new retail and restaurants.
-The renowned Brazilian steakhouse Fogo de Chão announced plans to open a new location in the area.
-Other recent openings include Kinfolk Southern Kitchen, Zooz and Stellina Pizzeria.
+The renowned Brazilian steakhouse Fogo de Chão and the family-owned café and cocktail bar Urban Roast announced plans to open new locations in the area, and the Intercontinental Wharf Hotel is preparing to open a new restaurant led by Chef Jeffrey Williams by the end of the year.
+Other recent openings include Kinfolk Southern Kitchen and Milk and Honey.

 Union Market, NoMa

 A wave of new tenants have signed lease agreements for Union Market, expanding the 45-acre area with three new restaurants from New York including recently opened Starr Restaurant Group’s Pastis, a storied Manhattan restaurant, Minetta Tavern and Maman, a French bakery chain.
-Recent openings include Hotel Nell, a larger Politics and Prose location, Apapcho Taqueria, Non Se and a Yellow Café.
+Recent openings include Hotel Nell, a larger Politics and Prose location, Apapcho Taqueria, Cordelia Fishbar, and La’Shukran.
 Chai Pani, a new Indian restaurant by acclaimed chef Meherwan Irani, is coming to the Gables Union Market building in spring of 2025.

 Catholic University